gurwinder-gg/ITENARARY-BUILDER/README.md

 # 🗺️ Itinerary Builder API - Assignment for VIGOVIA

-A **production-grade Golang REST API** for creating, managing, and exporting day-wise travel itineraries.
+A **Golang REST API** for creating, managing, and exporting day-wise travel itineraries.
 Designed for scalability, clarity, and maintainability with clean RESTful endpoints, modular architecture, and dynamic PDF report generation.

 ---